 - No Link Light or Slow Speed: The most common culprit is incorrect cabling.
 Ensure you are using at least Cat6a for RJ45 connections, or correctly paired SFP+ transceivers and fiber/DAC cables.
 Always verify cable integrity.
 Older 10G equipment might not auto-negotiate with newer multi-gig (2.5G/5G) devices, leading to slower speeds or no link at all.

-- Performance Bottlenecks: Remember, your 10GbE switch is only as fast as its slowest component.
+- Performance Bottlenecks: your 10GbE switch is only as fast as its slowest component.
 If you’re not seeing expected speeds, check the NICs in your devices, the storage speed (HDDs are much slower than SSDs/NVMe), and the CPU utilization of the devices transferring data.
 A single slow component can drastically impact overall throughput.

 - Firmware Glitches: Occasionally, outdated or buggy firmware can cause stability or performance issues.
 Regularly check for and apply updates from the manufacturer.